 Whether you’re handmaking products or want to start a new line of clothes or accessories, finding the right factory for your business is essential for success.

 Location isn’t the only thing to consider, however.
-Your perfect factory will have experience of producing the types of clothing and garments you want made, using the materials you want to make them with.
-Check which areas it specialises in – bags, womenswear etc – and what machinery it has.
+Your perfect factory will have experience of producing the types of clothing and garments you want to be made, using the materials you want to make them with.
+Check which areas it specializes in – bags, womenswear, etc – and what machinery it has.
 (The more clued up you are about the procedures needed to make your products, the easier this latter part will be.)
-You’ll also need to know about minimums: how many products you will have to order to secure a relationship, schedules and pricing.
+You’ll also need to know about minimums: how many products you will have to order to secure a relationship, schedules, and pricing.

 After you’ve found out all the above, a visit is the next step - and you must do this.
 Even if you’ve met the manager at a trade show and seen samples of their work or exchanged a hundred emails, you won’t get a true sense of the place until you step through the door.
 And your request will be expected; it’s usual for designers to inspect the factories they’ll be working with and the request demonstrates to the manager that you are professional, experienced and you understand the process.
 On this visit, be sure to discuss prices, schedules, and minimums.
 Ahead of time, you should have an understanding of how much you want to pay and how much they’d like to charge, and this is the time to negotiate.